tethysplatform/tethys/docs/recipes/map_layout_recipe.rst

 .. _map_layout_recipe :

 **********
 Map Layout
 **********

 Optional prerequisite: Scaffold App

+The map layout is a fundamental feature of Tethys that can be added to your app with just a few lines of code.

 1. Swap default home controller with Map Layout
 When you scaffold a new app, by default the :file:`controllers.py` script contains a home function that controls the backend logic for the home screen of your app.
 It is possible to add a Map View and other map tools using Tethys Gizmos.